Menu

 This error is reported by phpstan/phpstan-strict-rules.

-In the example above, $label is a string, which is not a valid numeric operand for division.
+In the example above, $flag is a bool, which is not a valid numeric operand for division.

 How to fix it #